cyberweave-hub/DSA_in_JAVA/DisjointSet.md

 # Disjoint Set

-## 1. Defining a Disjoint Set Node and test its working
+## 1. Defining a Disjoint Set Node and test its working.

 A disjoint set node contains a label and a reference to is parent.
 You can include data in form of any type apart from these.